Submission Preparation Checklist

 Author Guidelines

-GUIDE FOR CONTRIBUTORS: MANUSCRIPT FORMAT
+MANUSCRIPT FORMAT

 Submissions should be typed double-spaced, fully justified, and in Times New Roman Font Size 12 (for the main paper as well as endnotes, quotations, and reference list) on 8.5” x 11” or A4 paper as a Word document.
-The usual span of submissions is as follows:
+The normal span of submissions is as follows:

-i. article: 5,000-8,000 words (inclusive of abstract, key words, references, and endnotes)
+- article: 5,000-8,000 words (inclusive of abstract, key words, references, and endnotes)

-ii. review: 500-2,000 words
+- review: 1500-2,000 words

-iii. interview: 2,000-4,000 words
+- interview: 2,000-4,000 words

-DOUBLE-BLIND PEER REVIEW
+DOUBLE-BLIND PEER REVIEW AND CONFIDENTIALITY

 AUTHOR IDENTIFICATION